dbashford/mimosa/README.md

 ## Features

  * Sane defaults allow you to get started with 0 configuration.
 All you really need is an assets and a public directory.
+ * Command line prompting during project creation to get you the configuration you want without messing with the configuration.
+And you'll get a very simple skeleton app build using the meta-languages you choose.
  * Heavily configurable if moving away from defaults
  * Compiling of CoffeeScript + Iced CoffeeScript
  * Compiling of SASS (soon, LESS, Stylus)